kylstvn/CCNA-200-301-Notes/02-Interfaces-and-Cables/Notes.md

 - Routers transmit data on pins 1 and 2, and receive data on pins 3 and 6, same as a PC.
 - Switches are the opposite, they receive data on pins 1 and 2 and transmit data on pins 3 and 6.

+### Auto MDI-X
+- Auto MDI-X allows devices to automatically detect which pins their neighbor is transmitting data on, and then adjust which pins they use to transmit and receive data.